 $connection = Lucinda\SQL\ConnectionFactory::getInstance(SERVER_NAME);

 Where SERVER_NAME is value of "name" attribute at matching <server> tag.
+If no such attribute was defined, empty string is assumed!

-Both will return a single Lucinda\SQL\Connection per session, reused until script ends and automatically closed afterwards.
+This will return a single Lucinda\SQL\Connection per session, reused until script ends and automatically closed afterwards.

 Once a connection is retrieved, to run a query that is not parameterized, use this pattern: